nnao45/jsq/README.md

-  --file-format <format> Specify input file format (json, jsonl, csv, tsv, parquet, auto) -w, --watch            Watch input file for changes and re-execute expression ✨ NEW --repl                 Start interactive REPL mode --no-network           Legacy option (deprecated, no effect in VM mode) --no-shell             Legacy option (deprecated, no effect in VM mode) --no-fs                Legacy option (deprecated, no effect in VM mode)
+  --file-format <format> Specify input file format (json, jsonl, csv, tsv, parquet, auto) -w, --watch            Watch input file for changes and re-execute expression ✨ NEW --repl                 Start interactive REPL mode

+  Output Formatting:
+  --oneline              Output JSON in a single line (no pretty-printing) ✨ NEW --color                Enable colored output ✨ NEW --no-color             Disable colored output ✨ NEW --indent <spaces>      Number of spaces for indentation (default: 2) ✨ NEW --compact              Compact output (no spaces after separators) ✨ NEW --sort-keys            Sort object keys alphabetically ✨ NEW

+  Legacy/Advanced:
+  --no-network           Legacy option (deprecated, no effect in VM mode) --no-shell             Legacy option (deprecated, no effect in VM mode) --no-fs                Legacy option (deprecated, no effect in VM mode)